What Does it Take to Be an Editor?

 Other Editor Job Titles

-In 2016, there was an estimated number of 127,400 jobs in the United States for Editor.
+There were about 127,400 jobs for Editor in 2016 (in the United States).
 There is little to no growth in job opportunities for Editor.
-The BLS estimates 12,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 The states with the most job growth for Editor are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Kentucky, or Wyoming.
 These states have the worst job growth for this type of profession.